Ryan-Palmer/ryan-palmer.github.io/docs/_posts/2025-11-03-doc-extraction-with-agent-framework.md

 # TL;DR
 - Creating and orchestrating agent workflows using local or remote LLMs in .NET is easy with Microsoft Agent Framework
-- Extracting, storing and searching document info is a challenging problem to tackle
+- Extracting, storing and searching document info is a challenging problem to tackle (particularly PDFs!)
 - The OpenAI Responses API in Azure AI Foundry provides enterprise grade access to frontier models